🛰️ NOAA Kp + local cloud forecast

 What is the Kp index?

 The Kp (planetary K) index is a 0–9 scale that measures global geomagnetic activity, published every 3 hours by NOAA's Space Weather Prediction Center.
 It's derived from 13 ground-based magnetometers around the world.
 Higher Kp = more aurora, visible at lower latitudes.
-A Kp of 5 or above is classified as a geomagnetic storm and triggers our alerts.
+We use Kp as the first filter, then check local darkness and forecast cloud cover before sending.

 Where can I see aurora with Kp 5?